jri/elm-timelines/README.md

 ### Working offline

-Elm Timelines does not need a web server at all.
-You can download (by right-clicking) the HTML file above -- it's just 41 KB -- and open it locally in your browser.
+Elm Timelines is a server-less application, it does not need a web server.
+You can download (by right-clicking) the HTML file above and open it locally in your browser.
+The HTML is a 41 KB standalone file, all JavaScript and CSS is embedded.
 No internet required from then on.
 The same as above applies: the data you enter is stored locally in your browser.
-If you reopen that HTML file (on your hard drive) later on your data is still there.
+If you reopen that HTML file (from your hard drive) later on your data is still there.

 ## How to use